ethereum/remix-ide/docs/create_deploy.md

 The transaction is created which deploys the instance of `testContract` .

 In a "normal" blockchain, you would have to wait for the transaction to be mined.
-However, because we are using the `JavaScript VM`, our execution is immediate.
+However, because we are using the `Remix VM`, the execution is immediate.

 The terminal will give information about the transaction.